Trebor-Huang/vscode-btex/README.md

 ## Known Issues

 - Wiki templates do not work, because they are stored on wiki servers.
 I'm not going to implement local wiki templates either.
-- TikZ pictures will usually be black with transparent background unless specified in the TikZ code.
-Therefore in dark-themed VSCode they will not be very visible.
-I don't have a good way to solve it apart from adding a white background or simply switch to a light VSCode theme.

 ## Release Notes